slatedocs/slate/source/index.html.md

 You should respond to the POST request with a 200 status code.
 If we do not receive a 200 status code, we will retry one more time.

+If you're just starting out and want the easiest way to set up your own callback URL, we recommend using [ngrok](https://ngrok.com/) to expose a local server to the internet.
+Feel free to [contact us](mailto:alex@scaleapi.com) if you have any trouble.

 ### POST Data

 Attribute | Type | Description